Skip to contents

 moveVis provides tools to visualize movement data (e.g. from GPS tracking) and temporal changes of environmental data (e.g. from remote sensing) by creating video animations.
-The moveVis package is closely connected to the move package and builds up on ggplot2 grammar of graphics.
+The moveVis package is closely connected to the move2 package and builds up on ggplot2 grammar of graphics.

 Details